Denotational Semantics for Probabilistic and Concurrent Programs: Discussion and Related Work

 Branching pomsets were recently introduced to model choices in choreographic programs \cite{edixhoven2022branching,edixhoven2022realisability,edixhoven2024branching}.
-While branching pomsets can, in theory, contain infinitely many nodes, the authors have not developed the domain theoretic properties needed to approximate infinite structures, which was a significant focus of this paper.
+While branching pomsets can, in theory, contain infinitely many nodes, the domain theoretic properties needed to approximate infinite structures have not been explored, which was a significant focus of this paper.
 Indeed, our extension lemma (\Cref{lem:extension}) was necessary for linearization, without which we would not have been able to relate our pomeset model to the known convex powerset semantics \cite{jifeng1997probabilistic,mciver2005abstraction,zilberstein2025demonic}.

-Indeed, while much of this paper was devoted to developing domain theoretic properties of pomsets with formulae, it would be interesting to further explore the connections to probabilistic denotational models.
-For example, our formulation of the convex powerset is based on the Smyth powerdomain, but other powerdomain constructions exist as well \cite{tix2009semantic,tix2000convex,keimel2017mixed,tix1999continuous}.
-In addition, there are other domains for mixing probabilistic and nondeterministic computation including indexed valuations \cite{varacca2003probability,varacca_winskel_2006,varacca2002powerdomain} and multisets of distributions \cite{jacobs2021multisets,kozen2024multisets}.

-We are also interested in developing program logics on top of our new semantics model.
-For example, our order over action labels could be used to define \emph{invariant sensitive execution} \cite{zilberstein2024probabilistic}, which is useful for the metatheory of Concurrent Separation Logic style deduction systems for probabilistic programs \cite{csl}.
-Given that our model supports unbounded looping, it will be possible to develop almost sure termination rules in a concurrent context for the first time, paving the way towards formalizing the correctness proofs of distributed probabilistic protocols such as the Dining Philosophers problem \cite{rabin1980n-process,rabin1982choice,morris1978counting,hart1983termination,lehmann1981advantages}.
-Whereas pen and paper proofs of these protocols were conducted more than four decades ago, this paper presents the first formal semantic model for those programs.
+Going forward, it would be interesting to explore the applicability of pomsets with formulae to convex powerdomain constructions other than Smyth \cite{tix2009semantic,tix2000convex,keimel2017mixed,tix1999continuous}, or to other domains for mixing probabilities and nondeterminism including indexed valuations \cite{varacca2003probability,varacca_winskel_2006,varacca2002powerdomain} and multisets of distributions \cite{jacobs2021multisets,kozen2024multisets}.
+While our linearization procedure is based on an \emph{omniscient} scheduler, we are also interested in exploring more restricted models including oblivious schedulers (which cannot see the outcomes of random sampling), and fair schedulers.
+This will be challenging, as those models are non-compositional and therefore linearization on infinite pomsets could not be defined via \Cref{lem:extension}.
+Still, pomsets with formulae are a good basis for studying these questions, as the structure itself makes no assumptions about how scheduling of parallel branches occurs.